madebysource/lesshat-devstack/readme.md

 * The exported function is the argument processing function of the mixin.
 This function is, by default, used for all browsers.
 * LESS Hat Dev Stack automatically handles converting between dash-case and camelCase.
 So `borderRadius` will be `border-radius` in CSS result.
 * Always use camelCase in mixin source files!
-* **The best way to learn how to create your own mixins is to learn from existing ones.**
+* **The best way to learn how to create your own mixins is to learn from the existing ones.**

 ## Mixins API